 With three charming one-bedroom self-catering cottages near Kelso, Burnbrae provides the perfect basecamp to enjoy the many activities and places to see on both sides of the Scotland / England Border.
 There’s also a wealth of events throughout the year, both in Kelso and at the numerous historic sites and places of interest throughout the region.
-If you enjoy outdoor pursuits, Burnbrae offers a secure store for cycles, walking gear etc. and for your convenience, each cottage also has a heated drying cupboard.
-A washing machine and a tumble drier are available on-site.
+If you enjoy outdoor pursuits, Burnbrae offers a secure store for bikes, fishing and golfing gear etc. and for your convenience, each cottage also has a heated drying cupboard.
+A washing machine and a tumble dryer are available on-site.

 For those who haven’t visited the beautiful Borders area before, we have put in your cottage an information folder with some suggestions of places to visit and things to do while staying at Burnbrae including ideas for a Wet Day. and Places to visit in winter, Places to visit on the East coast of the Borders.